 - Monthly payment of $100 (to pay it off before being charged interest)

-Depending on what you figure out with interest rates, if you aren’t paying significantly more in interest by paying off the 12.5% credit card second, then paying off the personal loan first will give you an extra $250 a month.
-You can use this amount in the future if you do have a financial emergency, you have some breathing room in your budget.
+Depending on what you figure out with interest rates, if you aren’t paying significantly more in interest by paying off the 17.5% credit card second, then paying off the personal loan first will give you an extra $250 a month.
+You can use this amount to continue paying off your debt, or if you do have a financial emergency, you have some breathing room in your budget.

-With my personal scenario, my debt with the highest interest (by far) also had second highest monthly.
+With my personal scenario, my debt with the highest interest (by far) also had the second highest monthly payment.
 That one was the one I concentrated on and paid off in 5 months.

 Are There Any Prepayment Penalties?